 Schaefer also includes her own history of grappling with a world that told her to rely on men before she realized that her true source of support came from a strong tribe of women.
 Her personal narrative and celebration of her own relationships weaves throughout the evolution of female friendships on-screen, a serious look at how women have come to value one another and our relationships.

 Text Me When You Get Home is a validation that has never existed before.
-A thoughtful, heart-soaring, deeply reported story of how women are taking a strand for their friendships and not letting go.
+A thoughtful, heart-soaring, deeply reported story of how women are taking a stand for their friendships and not letting go.